 Public transport in the Netherlands, to most, is pretty damn straight forward.
-But if you’re new here and need some extra tips on your commute, we’re here to help!
+But if you’re new to the lowlands and need some extra tips on your commute, we’re here to help!
 Here is the complete guide to public transport in Holland.

 How to use public transport in the Netherlands in 2018

 New to the Netherlands and wonder how we all get around?
-Public transport in the Netherlands is actually renowned for being good – but that doesn’t stop us having a little moan every now and then about the trains. 😉 Here’s a complete list of almost every form of transport that we use to get around this beautiful, yet small country.
+Public transport in the Netherlands is actually renowned for being good — but that doesn’t stop us having a little moan every now and then about the trains.
+Here’s a complete list of almost every form of transport that we use to get around this beautiful, well connected country.